Dot's spirit of sustainability stems from the nature of our co-founders, Robert (RT) and Dorothy Tracy.

-Their legacy of sustainability lives on in our company today.
-We track everything from utilities and water usage to truck and rail miles to ensure we are doing our part to reduce our impact on the planet.
+As our business grows, so does our approach to energy conservation and our commitment to sustainability.
+We track everything from utilities and water usage to truck and rail miles to ensure we are doing our part to minimize our footprint on the planet.

 Our Top Waste Elimination Methods